 Instructions

-Here are the basic steps for making these keto waffles.
+Here are the basic steps for making these waffles.
 The detailed instructions are included in the recipe card below.

-Generously grease your waffle maker with melted unsalted butter.
+Heat your waffle maker.
+You want it nice and hot by the time the batter is mixed.
+Combine the ingredients in a bowl, whisking until smooth.
+Generously grease your waffle maker with melted butter.
 Pour the batter into the cavities.
 Measure ½ scant cup per waffle.

 Cook the waffles until they are golden brown, for about 5 minutes.
 The exact cooking time will depend on your waffle maker.